-First, let’s bust a popular myth: you can’t get pregnant at just anytime of the month.
+First, let’s bust a popular myth: you can’t get pregnant at just any time of the month.
 Timing intercourse to unite the egg and the sperm is critical.
-An egg survives for about 24 hours before disintegrating, whereas sperm live up to 5 days.
-This is why it is important to engage in intercourse in the five days — and in particular, the final two days — leading up to and including ovulation, to maximise your chances.
+An egg survives for about 24 hours before disintegrating, whereas sperm lives up to 5 days.
+This is why it is important to engage in an intercourse in the five days — and in particular, the final two days — leading up to and including ovulation, to maximise your chances.
 This total five-day period is known as the fertile window.
 Having intercourse after your egg has disintegrated means you have to wait for the next month to try again, so it’s essential that you get your timing just right.

 Signs of Ovulation

 Some women with regular cycles can predict ovulation based on previous menstrual patterns.
 However, this can be a challenge for women with sporadic periods.
 If you fall in the latter category, you can resort to ovulation prediction kits and basal body temperature monitoring (both techniques are available online and in most pharmacies around India), to scientifically identify your ovulation interval.
 Your body also sends signals when it’s about to send an egg your way.
 Some of these are included below.